mariopinkster/splitify/README.md

 The basic problem seems to be that Swing *thinks* it is using point size, but Windows *thinks* it is using pixel size.
 In particular on high res displays that are not very large this may lead to unreadable small font size.

-You can tell Swing to use other font sizes by adding VM args to the command line:
+You can tell Swing to use specific fonts and sizes by adding VM args to the command line:

     java -Dswing.aatext=true -Dswing.plaf.metal.controlFont=Tahoma-plain-18 -Dswing.plaf.metal.userFont=Tahoma-plain-18 -jar  splitify.jar

-This will change the font size of menus and other screen element to 18 point.
+This will change the font to Tahoma and the size of text in menus and other screen element to 18 (point? pixel?
+I would not know.)
+If the text in the preview pane is too small you'll have to change its size in the source code, in

+     TreeGui.makePreview()

 #### How does it work?
 The tree in the left pane shows a schematic representation of the contents of the input file.
 When you select a node in this tree the preview pane at the  right will show the content as it would be written to file.